CONCERNED ABOUT YOUR CHILD'S EYESIGHT? TALK TO THE MYOPIA EXPERTS

-Scientific trials have shown that both options slow the progression of myopia (short-sightedness) in children by over 60% on average.
+Scientific trials have shown that both options slow the progression of myopia (short-sightedness) in children by up to 67% on average.
 That's good news for reducing dependence on vision correction as well as decreasing the risk of eye conditions related to high myopia.

 THE MYOPIA BOOM

 Recent research shows that myopia is rising sharply around the world.
 It is estimated that around 30% of the world's population is now myopic.
 In east Asia, the problem has reached epidemic proportions with 90% of teenagers classed as myopic.
 And in the UK, myopia rates have doubled over the last 50 years.

 Children with myopia can see clearly close-up but have blurred vision at longer distances - for instance, when looking at the board in school.
 Myopia usually starts in early teens but can occur in children as young as 6-8 years of age.
 It often progresses during teenage years before settling in late teens-early 20s.

 Myopia occurs when the eyeball grows too long for the eye's focusing system.
 That means images are focused in front of the retina instead of directly on it, causing blurred vision in the distance.
 Genetic and environmental factors can both affect your child's risk of developing myopia.
 When one parent is myopic, there is a 30% risk of a child developing myopia.
 If both parents are myopic, this increases to almost 50%.
 Low levels of outdoor activity and prolonged near tasks are also thought to contribute to myopia development.